moralesresearch/Apple-DOS/README.md

 We have open the beta for ARM DOS Pro v2.0.1!
 It's located in the releases section
 Beta to open soon for ARM DOS v2.0.1 by November 30th!

+SU1 --> Security Update 1 has been release for all latest and supported releases of ARM DOS!